-Dee Bradley Baker's "Basics of Going Pro in V.O."
+Dee Bradley Baker's "All to Know About Going Pro in V.O."

 Killing Your Career

-HOW TO KILL YOUR CAREER:
+HOW TO KILL YOUR CAREER AND/OR LOSE REPRESENTATION

-(in no particular order):
+(what not to do– in no particular order):

 Belittle or dis the network, director, show or script at the session.